 Accolades: Narcity’s Best of YYC: 9 Cute Calgary Coffee Shops You Should Go To At Least Once In Your Life, Daily Hive’s 14 best coffee shops in Calgary for studying and working, FLARE’s Best Coffee Shops in Calgary

-The atmosphere is very cozy with wide open windows, gold accents and 100 year old reclaimed wood.
-It has perfect coffee shop vibes to coffice, which I did during my visit.
+The atmosphere is very cozy with wide-open windows, gold accents and 100-year-old reclaimed wood.
+It has the perfect coffee shop vibes to coffice, which I did during my visit.